University of Wisconsin–Madison

 What’s the Problem?

-Anchor institutions, such as hospitals, universities, and airports, are enterprises tied to their surrounding communities through place-based investments and, in some cases, an explicit mission to benefit society.
-While more mobile industries like finance and manufacturing often demand local communities engage in a race to the bottom by granting special tax or regulatory benefits, anchor institutions are tied to their communities in ways which make them invested in local welfare.
-In cities, anchor institutions employ a disproportionately high number of people: although universities, medical centers and hospitals account for 5% of all U.S. employment, they make up 11% of all urban employment, and they are the largest employer in more than half of America’s largest cities.
+Anchor institutions, such as hospitals, universities, and airports, are enterprises tied to their surrounding communities through place-based investments and, in most cases, an explicit mission to benefit society.
+While more mobile industries like finance and manufacturing often demand local communities engage in a race-to-the-bottom involving special tax or regulatory benefits, anchor institutions are tied to their communities in ways that boost local welfare.

 What are People Currently Doing?

-There are three major areas where partnering with anchor institutions can drive equitable High Road development: local employment, local procurement, and place making.
-These partnerships can be formalized through Community Benefits Agreements (CBAs), legislation, or administrative rules.
+There are three major areas where partnering with anchor institutions can drive equitable high road development: local employment, local procurement, and place making.
+These partnerships can be formalized through legislation, administrative rules, and Community Benefits Agreements (CBAs).

-Anchor institutions can partner with local governments, community groups, unions, and job training centers to set standards for job quality, safety and workplace equity standards for the whole community and demonstrate to other employers what’s possible.
-By working with existing workforce intermediaries, anchor institutions can leverage existing community resources to develop a high-quality local workforce that is culturally and technically ready to meet their needs—a win-win for all local employers and local workers.
-As part of these partnerships, anchor institutions can commit local or “first source” hiring practices, to pay a family-sustaining wage, to provide stable and sufficient benefits, and to offer more training to let local employees further expand their capacity to fill more demanding (and higher-paying) positions.
-See Leveraging Anchor Institutions for Local Job Creation and Wealth Building and other resources on the ProGov21 database for more innovative ideas for partnering with anchor institutions to drive high quality employment.
+Most immediately, anchor institutions can partner with local governments, community groups, unions, and job training centers to set standards for job quality, safety and workplace equity standards for the whole community and demonstrate to other employers what’s possible.
+By working with existing workforce intermediaries, anchor institutions can leverage existing community resources to develop a high-quality local workforce that is culturally and technically ready to meet their needs — a win-win for local employers and local workers.

-Anchor institutions’ procurement policies, especially establishing a “first source” policy that prioritizes procurement through local businesses, strengthens local economies by developing a network of local contractors and suppliers that are ready and able to provide the services and resources anchor institutions need.
-Local economies retain a higher percentage of those dollars spent at local businesses than those spent at non-local businesses, so when anchor institutions commit procuring local businesses as the “first source” for goods and services, they are literally investing in their economy.
+Meanwhile, anchor institutions’ procurement policies, especially establishing a “first source” policy that prioritizes procurement through local businesses, strengthens local economies by developing a network of local contractors and suppliers that are ready and able to provide the services and resources anchor institutions need.
+Local economies retain a higher percentage of those dollars spent at local businesses than those spent at non-local businesses, so when anchor institutions commit to procuring local businesses as the “first source” for goods and services, they are directly investing in their economy.
 Local governments and NGOs can partner with anchor institutions to set local purchasing goals and coordinate local businesses and contractors.
-See Harnessing the Economic Power of Anchor Institutions and other resources in the ProGov21 database for more resources on anchor institutes and procurement.

-Anchor institutions play a critical “place making” role in their local communities: they are major property developers and holders of real estate, they require affordable housing for employees, and they spinoff new ventures into the neighboring communities.
-Community organizations and local governments can work with anchor institutions to promote compact, mixed-use development and transit-oriented development, to ensure that neighborhoods stay affordable and accessible for the people who live there.
-See Leveraging Anchor Institutions for Local Job Creation and Wealth Building and other resources on the ProGov21 database for more information on how communities can partner with anchor institutions on real estate development, affordable housing, and other place-making initiatives.
+Anchor institutions also play a critical “place making” role in their local communities: they are major property developers and holders of real estate, require affordable housing for employees, and spinoff new ventures into the neighboring communities.
+Community organizations and local governments can work with anchor institutions to promote compact, mixed-use development and transit-oriented development in order to ensure that neighborhoods stay affordable and accessible.

 To secure these benefits, local governments and community groups need to develop and maintain relationships with key stakeholders of anchor institutions, and to overcome cultural separation and lingering mistrust.
-Communities can incentivize cooperation through proactive grant making, favorable zoning policies or variances, political pressure and legislative mandates, coalitions building and pressure campaigns by community organizations and labor groups, and IRS community benefits requirements.
-Communities can facilitate this process by collecting data on the potential benefits and presenting it to anchor institutions to make a business for engagement and cooperation.
-For more on developing trust, commitment, and understanding see Achieving the Anchor Promise: Improving Outcomes for Low-Income Children, Families and Communities, among other anchor institution resources at the ProGov21 database.
+Communities can incentivize cooperation through proactive grant making, favorable zoning policies or variances, coalition building and campaigns by community organizations and labor groups, and IRS community benefits requirements.

 Taking it to the Next Level